Opium (1977) (Eau de Toilette) by Yves Saint Laurent

 Excellent, personally worn comment!

-Yeah, wear it if you're comfortable with it.
-I'm your age and I've been wearing it for over 20 years.
-Still wearing the vintage version.
+Yes, wear it if you feel good in it.
+I'm your age and have been wearing it for over 20 years.
+Still love it as a vintage version.

 1

 Beautiful story about an interesting woman.
-Opium needs strength and self-confidence, with it woman can not hide ;-)
+Opium requires strength and confidence; a woman can't hide with it ;-)

 1